What is unilateral hearing loss?

 A hearing loss can also be sensorineural (sen soh ree NUR el).
 This means that it involves the inner ear and/or the auditory nerve.
 This type of hearing loss is usually permanent.
 It may be reversible if the hearing loss is caused by a tumor or swelling in the head or brain.

 A hearing loss can also be mixed—both conductive and sensorineural.

 What can be done to help?

 Most children with unilateral hearing loss do not have problems with their speech or language.
-Most of the time they do not have problems understanding others, but sometimes understanding is more difficult.
-One situation where it would be harder to understand is when the child is in a noisy area, such as a cafeteria.
-Parents and teachers can help by following the suggestions below.
+Most of the time they do not have problems understanding others, but sometimes it can be harder.
+One place where it would be harder to understand is a noisy area, such as a cafeteria.
+Parents and teachers can help by following these tips:

 - Get the child’s attention before speaking.

 - Use words the child knows and use simple sentences.